sujon12210/js-drag-and-drop-basic/README.md

-# js-drag-and-drop-basic
+# JavaScript Drag and Drop (Basic)

-Basic drag and drop using JavaScript
+A basic drag and drop example using JavaScript.

+This project demonstrates:
+- HTML5 drag events
+- Drop target handling
+- Basic UI interaction